panzerdp/dmitripavlutin.com/content/posts/169-javascript-env-variables/index.md

 `process.env`, however, is not available in a browser environment.
 The browser doesn't define `process.env`.

-Fortunately, *exposing* environment variables to the runtime in the browser can be done using bundlers.
-Let's see how it's done using Vite and webpack.
+Fortunately, *exposing* environment variables to the browser runtime can be done using bundlers.
+Let's take a look at how it's done using Vite and webpack.

 ### 2.1 Vite